jajokine/Digit-Recognizer/README.md

 students, and it is commonly used to train image processing systems.
 The database contains 60,000 training images and 10,000 testing images; All of which have been size-normalized and centered in a fixed size of 28 x 28 pixels.

+The goal was to first implement and understand why linear methods such as the linear regression aren't adequate for a classification task, but rather non-linear ways, such as the multinomial logistic regression (Softmax regression) are more appropriate.
+Furthermore,  by adjusting hyperparameters, and feature engineering the data into low-dimensional features with Principal Components Analysis (PCA) or high-dimensional by implementing kernel methods such as Polynomial and Gaussian RBF kernels, it is possible to achieve even better results.

 Additional helper functions were given to complete the project in two weeks of time.

 DATASET